 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Dec.
-7, 2020.
+All other information on accounts is accurate as of Jan.
+5, 2022.

-This content is not provided by Alliant Credit Union.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Alliant Credit Union.
+Editorial Note: This content is not provided by any entity covered in this article.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.